Patiencewantae123/HTCVive-Game-VRTennis/README.md

 This project was developed to experiment with the HTC Vive development environment and to test how VR technology can be leveraged for interactive gaming.

----

-This version of the `README.md` adds clarity and makes the project description more visually appealing.